hosseinshamlooo/portfolio/DEPLOYMENT.md

 - The `basePath` ensures all routes work correctly on GitHub Pages
 - Images are unoptimized for static export compatibility
 - The build output goes to the `out/` directory as expected by GitHub Actions
+- Repository name is set to `portfolio` to match your GitHub Pages URL

 ## Troubleshooting

 If images still don't load:

-1. Check that your repository name matches the `repoName` in `next.config.ts`
+1. Check that your repository name matches the `repoName` in `next.config.ts` (currently set to `portfolio`)
 2. Ensure all images are in the `public/` folder
 3. Use relative paths or let Next.js handle the paths automatically
 4. Check the GitHub Actions logs for build errors